sikdarsaurav10/UserManagmentSystem/README.md

 2. pip (Python package installer)

 Installation:
+1. Make a project directory on your local and go inside it: mkdir <dir_name>
+  cd <dir_name>

-1. Clone the repository to your local machine using the following command: git clone <repository_url>
+2. Clone the repository to your local machine using the following command: git clone <repository_url>

-2. Navigate to the project directory: cd userManagementSystem

 3. Create a virtual environment to isolate project dependencies: python3 -m venv virtual